At 49 years old, I embarked on an unexpected path:

 I have only just taken the first step in this challenge.

-I'll continue writing my blog, and
+I'll also continue writing my blog.

-I'll also continue to hone my Airbnb experience.
+I'll continue to refine my Airbnb experiences.

 Now that I'm approaching 50, I finally feel like "this is my path."